gchq/Bailo/helm/README.md

 - An existing AWS EKS cluster
 - Kubectl pointing to EKS cluster (check with `kubectl cluster-info`)

-All commands assume they are run in `helm/bailo` in the right context.
+All commands assume they are run in the `helm/bailo` directory with the right context.
 Context can be set with:

 1. `kubectl config set-context --current --namespace=bailo`